Police

 of a description specified in the Regulations;

-disciplinary proceedings in respect of a police officer, including provision
+the conduct of disciplinary proceedings in respect of a police officer,

-for the representation of an officer at a hearing and for the disclosure of
+including provision for the representation of an officer at a hearing and for

-the Police Authority of a list of people who may be appointed to conduct
+the maintaining by the Police Authority of a list of people who may be

-complainant, police officer or designated person with a right of appeal; for
+conferring a complainant, police officer or designated person with a right of

-the establishment of an appeal panel to hear appeals from disciplinary
+appeal; for the establishment of an appeal panel to hear appeals from

-proceedings; for making provision about costs and for the conduct of appeals
+disciplinary proceedings; for making provision about costs and for the conduct

 (2) Regulations under this Law may be framed so